codio-content/ThinkJava/.guides/content/designing-classes-pure-methods.md

 }
 ```

 The `increment` method modifies an existing `Time` object.
 It doesn't create a new one, and it doesn't return anything.

+{Run!}(sh .guides/bg.sh javac code/Time.java java -cp code/ Time )

 In contrast, methods like `add` (in the previous section) are called **pure** because: